tigershan1130/SimpleSpeechRecorderAndRecorder/README.md

 I used http://storage.googleapis.com/download.tensorflow.org/data/mini_speech_commands.zip
 to train models using train.py you can modify to use any of your own training libaries.

-Use Evaluator and modify command list to your respect training libaries command lists.
+Open VoiceEvaluator.py and modify command list to your respect training libaries command lists.

 Use recorder to record your own voice to evaluate against your predicted model.